OSC/ood-documentation/source/applications/dashboard.rst

    scl enable rh-ruby22 -- rake build:dashboard
    sudo scl enable rh-ruby22 -- rake install:dashboard

-- Changes to the initializer shouldn't require a rebuilding of the dashboard assets or reinstalling dependencies, but to see the change it does require a Dashboard app restart, which can be forced by touching the tmp/restart.txt file.
-Rebuilding the dashboard will automatically handle this for you.
+- Changes to the initializer shouldn't require a rebuilding of the dashboard assets or reinstalling dependencies, but to see the change it does require a Dashboard app restart, which can be forced from the Dashboard itself by selecting *Help* → *Restart Web Server* from the top right menu.

 If you access the Dashboard, and it crashes, then you may have made a mistake in ood.rb file, whose code is run during the initialization of the Rails app.